-There are multiple ways to interpret a number as a speed: “65” in miles/hour is highway cruising speed, but “65” in knots is a speeding ticket, while “65” in kilometers/hour is only half that speed.
+There are multiple ways to interpret a number as a speed: “65” in miles/hour is highway cruising speed, but “65” in knots on the highway is a speeding ticket, while “65” in kilometers/hour is only half that speed.
 “65” in meters/second is a category-4 hurricane, and “65” in Mach is faster than a meteor.

 When it comes to representing color, the digital-image version of this kind of scale is its color space.
 A digital-image file is made up of raw numeric data — data that is not “color,” but numbers representing color.
 There are actually many different ways to represent color with numbers in an image file; if an application processing an image file doesn't know which scale was used in creating the image's raw numeric color data (and if it isn't able to guess correctly), it doesn't know how to properly recreate the color when printing or displaying the image.
 The result is an image with wrong colors, like a TV whose “tint” setting is way out of wack.